zheeeng/Tuthub/LTCTHW/Awk2.md

 In following part, _AWK_ refers to _GAWK_.

+### AWKPATH

+Same as environment variable `$PATH`	tell system where to search executable programs, `$AWKPATH` tell _GAWK_ where to search for executable _AWK_ scripts with or without suffix `.awk`.
+If environment variable `$AWKPATH` doesn't be defined, _GAWK_ built-in variable `AWKPATH` take effect to provide the _AWK_ script lib directory by default.
+For just extending this function, do concatenation _AWK_'s `ENVIRON["AWKPATH"]` with system variable `AWKPATH`.

+	$ export AWKPATH=$(awk 'BEGIN{print ENVIRON["AWKPATH"]}'):$AWKPATH:/custom/awk-scripts/stored-directory

 ### STRING CONSTANT

 Know about format control letters and format modifiers are necessary for understating output statements.
 There are two tables of references:

 Format control letters	| Description :--------------------:	| :---------------------------------: